mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 0. Recall the LightMonitor firmware from Part 2 of Project 2.
 In that code, we transmitted light values via HTTP to Node-RED.
 Here, we will do the same but with BLE.
 Note that we want to transmit far fewer bytes than we did when using HTTP over TCP sockets.

-1. Write the necessary firmware to communicate light values to the LightBlue application.
+1. Write the necessary firmware to communicate light values to the LightBlue application running on your phone.
 The hardware will be configured as in Project 2, Part 2.

-:checkered_flag: Submit a screenshot showing LightBlue receiving the light values from the Argon.
+:checkered_flag: Submit a screenshot showing the LightBlue application receiving the light values from the Argon.

 2. Develop a Node-RED flow that communicates with the Argon over BLE and that displays the light values in the debug widow of the Node-RED palette.